Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Experiments and Evaluations

-Figure \ref{Fig:sgraph} presents four synthetic datasets.
-The first subfigure is simulated using custom code, while the second and third subfigures are generated with the {\tt mlbench} \cite{Rmlbench2021} package in {\sf R} \cite{R2021}.
-The last subfigure provides a two-dimensional visualization of the ray shapes data, which is derived from a study on spectral clustering \cite{passino2022spectral}.
-These synthetic datasets represent different clustering scenarios with non-convex shapes, clusters of varying sizes and densities in close proximity, and large overlapping regions.
-Each of these characteristics presents unique challenges for clustering.

-As for the real-world datasets, we utilize five benchmark datasets from the UCI Machine Learning Repository \cite{Dua:2019}: iris, seed, wine, optidigits, pendigits.
-Additionally, we test high-dimensional datasets ($d \geq 100$) with $n > d$, including Yale~B \cite{georghiades2001few} and HAR \cite{Anguita2013APD}, which represent human-face and human-activity datasets, respectively, addressing clustering problems in different domains.
-Among these, Yale~B, optidigits, and pendigit are sourced from the {\sf R} package {\tt PPCI} \cite{hofmeyr2019ppci}.
-Furthermore, we consider two microarray datasets: leukemia \cite{golub1999molecular} and SuCancer \cite{su2001molecular}, which have large dimensions $d$ but small sample sizes $n$.
+As for the real-world benchmarks, we evaluate DLCC on $13$ datasets.
+Specifically, Iris, Seed, Wine, Parkinsons (Pa), Breast Cancer (BC), Segmentation (Seg), Optidigits, and Pendigits are obtained from the UCI Machine Learning Repository~\cite{Dua:2019}.
+A highly imbalanced dataset, Anuran Calls (Anuran) is also included, whose cluster sizes ranging from as few as $68$ to as many as $3478$~\cite{diaz2012compressive}.
+We further include high-dimensional datasets ($d \geq 100$) with $n > d$, namely Yale~B~\cite{georghiades2001few} and HAR~\cite{Anguita2013APD}, representing face images and human-activity signals, respectively.
+Among these, Yale~B, Optidigits, and Pendigits are accessed via the {\sf R} package {\tt PPCI}~\cite{hofmeyr2019ppci}.
+In addition, we consider two microarray datasets, Leukemia~\cite{golub1999molecular} and SuCancer~\cite{su2001molecular}, which are characterized by extremely high dimensionality and small sample sizes.
+Overall, this benchmark suite is representative, spanning tabular, image, and time-series datasets, as well as a wide range of dimensionalities (low-dimensional to microarray-scale) and sample sizes.